 Many other chains use far less generous rates for those conversions.
 But with Marriott, these onward conversions generally adopt a 3:1 rate from Marriott Bonvoy itself.
 On the surface, that’s 30,000 Marriott Points = 10,000 airline frequent flyer points.
 (And with the Amex transfer bonus, 30,000 Membership Rewards points currently equal 30,000 Marriott Points).

-But when you convert 60,000 Marriott Points across to an airline program, Marriott also kicks in a further 5,000 frequent flyer points (or ‘miles’).
+But when you convert 60,000 Marriott Points across to most airline programs, Marriott also kicks in a further 5,000 frequent flyer points (or ‘miles’).
 Rather than only getting 20,000 frequent flyer points out of your 60,000 Marriott Points, you actually get 25,000 frequent flyer points.

 Long story short, by transferring your Membership Rewards points to Marriott and then onward elsewhere, 60,000 Membership Rewards can unlock 25,000 frequent flyer points across a broad range of international programs that you couldn’t otherwise access direct from Amex.

 Of course, the best option on paper is still to convert Amex MR points directly to one of Amex’s own partner airlines, where conversions are available at a 2:1 rate.
 That gives 30,000 frequent flyer points from the same 60,000 MR points.
 (Note the upcoming changes for direct conversions from Amex to KrisFlyer and Skywards).